-After the royal family was imprisoned in the Temple, Louis XVI and Marie Antoinette worried about their fate and that the Dauphin (Louis-Charles) might be taken from them.
-He had been born 27 March 1785 at Versailles and was the second son of the King and Queen, but he became the Dauphin after his older brother died of tuberculosis.
-Louis-Charles was described by one historian as having large blue eyes, a mouth “like his mother’s, and … her bright colour of hair and skin.”
-He was said to be delicate in frame and excitable in temperament.
-He was also described in the following way:
+After the royal family was imprisoned in the Temple, Louis XVI and Marie Antoinette worried about their fate.
+They also worried worried that Louis-Charles might be taken from them.
+That was because although he was the second son of the King and Queen he became the Dauphin after his older brother Louis-Joseph died of tuberculosis.
+Louis-Charles had been born 27 March 1785 at Versailles and was described by one historian as having large blue eyes, a mouth “like his mother’s, and … her bright colour of hair and skin.”
+He was reportedly delicate in frame and excitable in temperament and also described in the following way:

 “[Louis-Charles was] courteous and affectionate, but impatient of control.
 His mother’s intelligent devotion earned from him, baby as he was, a love and respect which never failed to influence him.”